xabajian/AP_Solar/README.md

 ## Section APP

-APP_1_PPW_Decomp_2023.do: This script carries out the price variance decomposition exercises we perform in Appendix C.
+`APP_1_PPW_Decomp_2023.do`: This script carries out the price variance decomposition exercises we perform in Appendix C.

 # Data Description for the Data Repo

 There are four folders: raw, processed,.sters, and temp.
+Contents are pretty much self explanatory and

 ## Raw

 Contains all raw data files used in our analysis.
-This includes the LBNL tracking the sun data on individual solar PV systems, the deepsolar dataset, EIA data on residential electricity prices and consumption, ACS data on county-level income, NOAA data on state-level heating and cooling degree days,
+This includes the LBNL _Tracking the Sun_ data on individual solar PV systems (Barbose et al. 2019), the _DeepSolar_ dataset (Yu et al. 2018), EIA data on residential electricity prices and consumption from Form EIA - 861, ACS data on county-level average incomes, NOAA data on state-level heating and cooling degree days, EIA data on monthly natural gas consumption, and zip-code to county crosswalks from the U.S. Department of Housing and Urban Development.

 ## Processed